Dead Space 2: Scenario

 Papoutis described Isaac's character following Dead Space as "broken", reflected in his actions and state of mind during Dead Space 2.
 Isaac's mental illness was portrayed in-game through classic nursery rhymes, with a late-game scene involving Isaac's using a needle probe in his eye taking direct influence from the saying "Cross my heart and hope to die, stick a needle in my eye."
-As part of the exploration of Isaac's mental state, Nicole was included as an illusory character, reflecting both Isaac's specific trauma and reference real-life situations where people lost loved ones.
+The Nicole hallucinations were included to explore Isaac's mental state, reflecting both Isaac's specific trauma and reference real-life situations where people lost loved ones.
 The questioning of Isaac's sanity and perceptions was reinforced using the hallucinations he experiences during the Ishimura level.
 A larger supporting cast was another early decision, with the large number of female characters described as a naturally-emerging decision for the world design.
-Ellie was described by a staff member as the "female interest" for Isaac.
-During early production Ellie was known as Rose.
+Ellie was described by a staff member as the "female interest" for Isaac, and during early production was called "Rose".
 Stross was created to communicate backstory to Isaac, acting as a possible vision of Isaac's future mental state, additionally playing into the eye theme through his obsessions.
 During the script drafting, an extensive subplot surrounding Tiedmann was planned; as an unwilling participant in the Marker project, he would have suffered from Marker-driven hallucinations involving survivors revealed to be long dead, giving his arc a tragic conclusion.
 This was seen as too sympathetic and left the game without a central villain, so he was rewritten as a "more conventional bad guy".